lillallol/temp/README.md

 <details>
 <summary>expand/collapse</summary>

+@TODO think about mentioning something about configurless typescript

 * no `.ts` to `.js` compilation needed
 * `.ts` files that contain implementations become redundant
 * no need for `tsc` to be a compiler